awused/aw-man/README.md

 * NextPage/PreviousPage
 * ScrollDown/ScrollUp
-    * If already at the end of the page, these will move to the next or previous page.
+    * These may switch to the next or previous page.
 * ScrollRight/ScrollLeft
 * FitToContainer/FitToWidth/FitToHeight/FullSize
 * FirstPage/LastPage